godaddy/asset-system/packages/webpack/README.md

 ### Configure the loader

-First we need to ensure that `.svg` files are handled as normal, static, files.
+First we need to ensure that `.svg` files are handled by the bundle.
-This is done by specifying a `file-loader` for the given extension.
 Update the module rules/loaders to contain the following:

 ```js